 Thom Collins, Executive Director and President of the Barnes Foundation

-, today announced the appointment of Shelley Bernstein as Deputy Director for Digital Initiatives and Chief Experience Officer.
-Ms. Bernstein joins the Barnes Foundation following 17 years at the Brooklyn Museum, where she most recently held the position of Vice Director of Digital Engagement & Technology.
-She will begin working at the Barnes this month.
+, today announced the appointment of Nina McNeely Diefenbach as Deputy Director for Advancement.
+A Philadelphia native, Ms. Diefenbach joins the Barnes Foundation following 34 years at The Metropolitan Museum of Art, where she has held the position of Vice President for Institutional Advancement since 2004.
+She will begin working at the Barnes in April.